lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

     guarantee that the probability of success will converge to 1 exponentially with the number of runs.

-We have been ignoring this approach so far, since no-cloning prohibits us from repeating a procedure more than once on an input state $\ket\psi$.
-However, in the scenario that the computation should only be executed on a specific, known input state and the computation that prepares that state is known, then we _can_ recover from computation failures, by just prepare a new state identically.
+We have been ignoring this approach so far since no-cloning prohibits us from repeating a procedure more than once on an input state $\ket\psi$.
+However, in the scenario that the computation should only be executed on a specific, known input state and the computation that prepares that state is known, we can recover from computation failures by just preparing a new state identically.

 Suppose we know how to execute the quantum computation $P$ mapping
 $\ket 0 \mapsto P \ket 0 = \ket \psi$.
 As before, we would like to compute $A$